axhixh/axhixh.github.com/_src/src/pages/keycaps.md

 For the price these are definitely the best.
 While Asymblex Chicago Stenographer are my favorite, those are more than 12 times more expensive compared to these.

+If you are planning to use a 3D print service like JLCPCB it is better to use a set of 10 keycaps instead of individual keycaps.
+You can use the 3D files from [valdar](https://github.com/valdar/DCJSx10) for this.
+On inspection JLCPCB will raise an issue about thin walls for some of the keycaps.
+I printed extras to be safe.
+Most of the time they work fine.
+I have once had some prints not work because they were too thin.

 ## [SQDG](https://www.thingiverse.com/thing:5198643)
 Would love to try these.
 Planning to print these and try them out.
 [Crides](https://github.com/crides/sqdg) has a tweaked